-This committee is comprised of a minimum of two NU Graduate Faculty members and one additional expert in the pertinent field of study.
+This committee is comprised of a minimum of two NU Graduate Faculty members and a minimum of one additional expert in the pertinent field of study.
 Typically, the student's primary research advisor serves as the chair of the Graduate Advisory Committee.
-The committee needs to be formed by and meet during the 3rd quarter, which is typically the Spring Quarter of Year One in the program.
+The committee needs to be formed by and meet during the 3rd quarter (typically the Spring Quarter of Year One in the program).
+At least two members of the committee must be faculty of the department of Earth and Planetary Sciences.
+At least one member of the committee must not be directly involved with the student's research (e.g. as an EARTH 499 instructor or as a co-author).